 Blog

-Understanding Sell and Stay®, the Gradual Exit Plan
+Sell and Stay® - the Gradual Exit Plan

-The Sell and Stay® path is an often overlooked, gradual exit option hidden amongst the folds of internal succession, mergers, and external sales.
-For owners who need or want to work towards an exit but are not yet ready to leave the business entirely, Sell and Stay® is a perfect solution.
-Sell and Stay® allows an owner to continue working and earning an income without having to worry about matters such as management, day-to-day operations, or compliance.
+The Sell and Stay® path is an often overlooked, gradual exit option hidden amongst the other options of internal succession, mergers, and external sales.
+For owners who need to–or want to–work towards an exit but are not yet ready to leave the business entirely, Sell and Stay® is an excellent solution.
+A Sell and Stay® allows an owner to realize a gradual exit that retains value, income, and a more ideal day-to-day.

 This path can be a good option for single-owner practices where the advisor wants (or needs) to pull back from the practice to some degree.
 Typically, advisors who find themselves in this situation often suffer from client attrition and end up either selling their practice earlier than they’d like or working to exhaustion, almost always resulting in a negative impact on the practice.
 A Sell and Stay® can offer a better way.